zoot101/snapraid-daily/docs/muttrc-examples/README.md

 like old generation Xbox consoles that are intended for use with app passwords on their website.

-To data, only gmail has proved reliable for the author with app passwords.
+To date, only Gmail has proved reliable for the author with the app password feature.

-The author would like to add more sample configurations here in the future, but alternative methods of notifications will be explored via hook scripts in the future.
+It is the plan to explore alternative methods of notifications via a custom notification hook script to **snapraid-daily** in the future.

 # Sample Configuration 1 - Gmail via App Passwords